Muzznah/Pyber-Growth-Opportunity-Analysisis/README.md

 **Description of Approach**

-We should also consider increasing the date range of the data set from 4 months to a year to get a better picture and identify if there exist a seasonal variability in fares and ride counts across city types. another “FiveThirtyEight” style plot for total rides per city types should be plotted across weakly bins.
-Significant spikes and variations can highlight an opportunity for increasing the driver count for that seasonal window.
+We should also consider increasing the date range of the data set from 4 months to a year to get a better picture and identify if there exist a seasonal variability in fares and ride counts, across city types. another “FiveThirtyEight” style plot, for total rides per city types should be plotted across weakly bins.
+Significant spikes, and variations can highlight an opportunity for increasing the driver count for that seasonal window.

 **Technical Steps**

 1. Upload an updated ride_data.csv with data for entire year and merge it with the city_data.csv.
 2. Filter the relevant columns of date, city type and ride count (using loc).
 3. Calculate the sum of ride counts using groupby and sum function.
 4. Create a pivot table with dates as index, column as city types and data as ride count.
 5. Resample into weekly bins and sum the ride count.
 6. Plot the graph using matplotlib.
 7. With sun of rides on y axis and dates (labels=months) on x-axis.

 ### Additional Analysis 2

 **Description of Approach**

 To check affordability, we need to analyze disposable income or average income across city types.
 We can map the incomes on a boxplot to identify median income and get an idea about our income data shape and how it is spread across cities.
 It will also help us identify outliers.

 After the box plot analysis, we can check if income is corelated with the number of rides taken.
 The assumption is that the correlation between the two variables should be positive.
 We can map this by plotting average income and ride counts across city types.